 Jvion Machine Application

 Current approaches to identifying COPD patients at risk of an avoidable inpatient admission stratify the target population without accounting for the clinical differences driving the risk.
 This blanket approach has a significant negative impact for COPD patients at risk of an acute exacerbation.

 Acute exacerbations of COPD (AECOPD) are a leading cause of COPD patient deterioration.
 These incidences also have a significant financial impact on the healthcare system.
 According to a recent study released in the International Journal of Chronic Obstructive Pulmonary Disease, AECOPD-related costs are estimated to be around $4069/year per patient.
 These costs increase with exacerbation frequency, severity, and the presence of comorbidity.

 The true incidence of AECOPD is difficult to determine because of underreporting.
 Approximately 50% of AECOPD are not reported by patients.
 But AECOPD drives 2.4% of acute hospitalizations.
 And acute exacerbations have an overall mortality rate of 11.6%, which increases up to 37% in patients with repeat admissions.

-Current Cognitive Machine performance is enabling the identification of COPD patients who are at a 30x increased risk of an acute exacerbation.
+Current Jvion Machine performance is enabling the identification of COPD patients who are at a 30x increased risk of an acute exacerbation.
 By reducing treatment failure and the possibility of a relapse of AECOPD, Geisinger is working to reduce the disease burden and improve the management of COPD patients.
-Preliminary results are demonstrating a 50% reduction in avoidable admissions for COPD patients when Cognitive Machine recommendations are actioned.
+Preliminary results are demonstrating a 50% reduction in avoidable admissions for COPD patients when Jvion Machine recommendations are actioned.